VeronicaG24/AssignmentRT1/robot-sim/README.md

                 add the code of the box to the list of the golden boxes paired release the box and upadate grab variable drive back and turn right
-                reset the timer to chenge box
+                reset the timer to change box

             elif the taget box is on the right of the robot: turn right
-                decrease the timer to chenge
+                decrease the timer to change

             elif the taget box is on the left of the robot: turn left
-                decrease the timer to chenge
+                decrease the timer to change

             elif the robot is alligned and not enought closed to the target box: move forward